Joel Castro Pereira joined Manchester United in the summer of 2012 but will spend the 2019/20 campaign on loan with Scottish side Hearts.

-A popular player with bags of talent and determination, Reds boss Jose Mourinho has already predicted his compatriot will become the outstanding Portuguese goalkeeper of his generation.
+A popular player with bags of talent and determination, former Reds boss Jose Mourinho has predicted his compatriot will become the outstanding Portuguese goalkeeper of his generation.

 A real character, the towering glovesman has already experienced a lot in his fledgling career.
-One of the highlights includes his starring role in the Under-21s’ Premier League title success in 2015/16, as well his Goalkeeper of the Tournament award that he won at the Toulon Tournament in 2016.
-At that competition, he also scored the winning penalty in a third/fourth-placed play-off!
+One of the highlights includes his starring role in the Under-21s’ Premier League title success in 2015/16, as well a Goalkeeper of the Tournament award, won at the Toulon Tournament in 2016.
+At that competition, he also scored the winning penalty in a third/fourth-placed play-off.

-Joel’s loan move to Football League side Rochdale Town also proved to be beneficial, but it was his temporary switch to Portuguese club Belenenses in the first half of 2016/17 that really proved his quality in the professional ranks.
-In fact, it was that successful spell which convinced Mourinho to recall the talented youngster in January 2017 to become part of his first-team squad at Old Trafford.
+Joel’s subsequent loan move to Football League side Rochdale Town also proved to be beneficial, but it was his temporary switch to Portuguese club Belenenses in the first half of 2016/17 that really underlined his quality in the professional ranks.
+In fact, it was that successful spell which convinced Mourinho to recall the talented youngster in January 2017 and accommodate him within the first-team squad at Old Trafford.

-Pereira was quickly named on the bench for the FA Cup tie against Reading and, in the next round, made a deserved senior debut versus Wigan Athletic, capping his rise through the ranks.
+Pereira was quickly named on the bench for an FA Cup tie against Reading and, in the following round, made a deserved senior debut versus Wigan Athletic, capping his rise through the ranks.

-As well as immense potential, our no.40 yields an attitude that has earned plenty of admiration within the club.
+As well as immense potential, our no.40 also boasts a hugely positive attitude that has earned plenty of admiration within the club.
 “I just want people to have a good image of me as a football player and also as a person.
 And that's it!”

-So tough is the competition for places at United that Pereira made just one senior appearance in 2017/18, although it is hoped he can add to his tally in the coming years.
+So tough is the competition for places at United that Pereira made just one senior appearance in 2017/18 – as a substitute in the EFL Cup victory over Burton Albion at Old Trafford – although it is hoped he can add to that tally in the coming years.